(Number 21 on the 1958 Highland map - 10965 N. 6400 W.)

 Anna was born November 6, 1865, in Richfield, Utah Territory to Peter Christian and Kjersten Jensen.
 George and Anna were married in April 1882, by a justice of the peace and were sealed in the Manti Temple in 1889.
 When their first child was born Anna became very ill with child bed fever.
 After some weeks the doctor said he could do nothing more.
 George's mother suggested they call in the elders for a blessing.
 One of those elders put his arm around George and said "George, why don't you take hold of the work of the Lord, you could do so much good."
 He had always been prayerful and had faith in God but had been inactive in the Church.
 He left the room and prayed for his wife and promised God that if he would heal her he would spend his entire live serving Him and working for the advancement of His work and that he would do all in his power to keep the promise.
 Anna was healed and they had twelve children: George Alva, Mary Christena, Susan Cecelia, Maude, John Peter, Sythia Mabel, Claudius Marcellus, Arvilla Serena, Albert Morley, Olive, Zella Monetah, and Coral Ruby.
 He kept his promise and worked with the younger generation quite a bit.

 In 1888 he managed the Milburn co-op store and in 1891 he engaged in saw milling.
 He was active in civic affairs and held many positions.
-He accumulated wealth but lost it in the panic of the turn of the century.
+He accumulated wealth but lost it in the panic at the turn of the century.
 They moved to Fairview in 1898 and owned a mercantile, a sawmill and a farm.
 In 1904 they moved to Vineyard where they owned a fruit farm.
 In 1914 they moved to Highland (Number 21 on the 1958 Highland map - 10965 N 6400 W).

 In July of 1915, a special meeting was called for the Church members of Highland (there were about one hundred seventy-five or so residents at that time).
 Stephen L. Chipman, Alpine Stake President, his counselors James H. Clark and Abel John Evans and Bishop John R. Hinckley of the American Fork 3rd Ward organized the Highland Ward with members from the 3rd Ward and Alpine (and a few from Lehi).
 Slips of paper were passed around for the membership to write the names of three brethren they would like for a bishopric.
 George Albert Zabriskie was chosen as bishop, Orville Cox Day as 1st counselor and Stephen F. Beck as 2nd counselor with Archie R Taylor as ward clerk.
 These brethren were ordained and set apart on Sunday, August 1, 1915, by Apostle Francis M Lyman.
 (August 1 has been noted [and celebrated] ever since as the beginning of the Highland ward.)